utkarshcmu/grafana.org/content/blog/2017-03-13-we-are-now-grafana-labs.md

 We have grand plans for this year.
 Grafana Labs is now just about profitable, and we're on the hunt for additional funding (ie. a Series-A round) to help accelerate our vision.

 Not only will we expand the core Grafana team, but we plan on making some highly-requested improvements to Grafana as well.
 The list of things we want to improve is long.
 First we want to focus on the top rated issues: SQL Datasource support (Mysql & Postgress initially) and Dashboard folder & permissions.
-We also have really awesome Heatmap panel in the works.
+We also have a really awesome Heatmap panel in the works.

-Parallel to core Grafana development we are also working on many premium plugins for commerical services like [Splunk](https://grafana.com/plugins/grafana-splunk-datasource), [DataDog](https://grafana.com/plugins/grafana-datadog-datasource) and [HP Vertica](https://grafana.com/plugins/raintank-vertica-datasource).
+Parallel to core Grafana development we are also working on many premium plugins for commercial services like [Splunk](https://grafana.com/plugins/grafana-splunk-datasource), [DataDog](https://grafana.com/plugins/grafana-datadog-datasource) and [HP Vertica](https://grafana.com/plugins/raintank-vertica-datasource).
 These Premium Plugins are available with all support subscriptions.

 <br>